Monthly Archives: March 2026

 Reclaiming Life with Epilepsy and Invisible Illness with Dance Therapist Christine Cooper‑Smith

 Christine Cooper-Smith was pulled out of school as a young teenager after a grand mal (tonic-clonic) seizure ended her dream of becoming a professional dancer, yet despite being told her future was over, she went on to become a university graduate, dance therapist, and mentor, helping people with invisible illnesses reclaim confidence and independence.
-A co-author of Stories of Strength: Real Journeys of Struggle, Resilience, and Renewal alongside Pat Macedon, Christine focuses on the emotional and social side of disability, teaching others how to navigate boundaries, communicate their needs, and rebuild a meaningful life beyond diagnosis.
+A co-author of Stories of Strength: Real Journeys of Struggle, Resilience, and Renewal alongside Pat Mesiti, Christine focuses on the emotional and social side of disability, teaching others how to navigate boundaries, communicate their needs, and rebuild a meaningful life beyond diagnosis.

 Resources: